swfrench/nginx-log-exporter/README.md

 *   Response time (i.e. request processing latency) distribution, by HTTP response code

-## Requirements
+## Building

-### Build

-Run:

-    go get -u github.com/swfrench/nginx-log-exporter

-to build the exporter, which should now be in `$GOPATH/bin` (this will also pull in transitive dependencies, such as the Metadata service and Prometheus go client).
+`go get github.com/swfrench/nginx-log-exporter` will fetch all required dependencies and build the `nginx-log-exporter` binary (which will be placed in your `$GOPATH/bin`).

+If working from a local copy of this source tree, `go build` from the base directory should suffice (producing a binary reflecting any local changes you have made).

-### Log format
+## Log format

 It is expected that nginx has been configured to write logs as json with ISO 8601 timestamps.
 A minimal example (you'll probably want more fields):